COVID-19 Reopening Matrix

 • Hotels and serviced apartments are available.

-• Schools will reopen per normal process on 1 September.
+• Schools reopened per normal process on September 1, 2021.

 • Everyone must cover their mouths and noses outside their homes, in the streets and outdoor spaces, including parks, keeping a distance of 15m from each other until further notice.